 Fish has collagen.
 Fava beans don’t.

-If you want the benefits of collagen, you’ll need to eat or supplement with collagen.
-There’s no plant on the planet that contains collagen.
+If you want the benefits of collagen, you’ll need to eat it or supplement with it.
+There’s no plant on the planet that contains it.

 That said, even meat-eaters often miss their opportunity to consume collagen in everyday meals.
 Chewing tendons, bones, and skin isn’t that appealing, unless you’re eating slow-cooked ribs at a barbecue restaurant.

 Actually, crispy chicken or turkey skin, or pork rinds are pretty good, too.
 But, you’re probably not eating them every day.

 For the most part, the collagen-containing parts of meat, poultry, and fish have been seen as waste products.
 Hides, bones, and tendons usually get tossed aside.

 Interestingly, this is how the whey protein market evolved too.
 Whey was once seen as a byproduct of cheese manufacturing, and tossed aside.
 Yet it’s the highest biological value protein source on the planet, and a staple in the diet of health and fitness folks everywhere today.